Tis’ the season for Mistletoe, tinsel and Holly, right?

-Stick them up in a cabinet.
+Stick them up in a cabinet or secure them in the fridge.
 Even the smartest dogs have a hard time with cabinet doors!
-When the cookies, fudge and other yummy foods that dogs can’t eat are baked, make sure they’re put away too.
+When the cookies, fudge, and other yummy foods that dogs can’t eat are baked, make sure they’re put away too.

-Tinsel may look pretty dangling from your tree like icicles, but it’s dangerous when ingested.
+Tinsel may look pretty dangling from your tree like icicles, but it’s a choking hazard that can be incredibly dangerous when ingested.

-It’s not poisonous, but it can cut your pup’s intestinal tract.
-It can also get wrapped up in the stomach, throat or other parts of the system.
+It’s not poisonous, but it can cut your pup’s intestinal tract and/or cause blockages.
+It can also get wrapped up in the stomach, throat, or other parts of the digestive system.

 While your dog isn’t going to go looking for tinsel to eat, if you’ve ever used the stuff, you know how it gets EVERYWHERE.
 Somehow, it will end up in your dog’s stomach.

-Oh, where to start with the Christmas tree.
+Oh, where to start with the Christmas tree?
+SO many dangers!

 In fact, put all your “good” ornaments towards the upper middle.
-Not at the top on those weak branches.
-Definitely NOT at the bottom where SPOT can take them off.
-Think about it, those ornaments look a lot like his play ball!
+Not at the top of those weak branches.
+Definitely NOT at the bottom where Spot can take them off.
+Think about it, those ornaments look a lot like his favorite ball!

 Correct the behavior, but don’t mistake it for an act of defiance.

-These Christmas safety tips for your dog will help make sure your beloved canine companion enjoys the holidays as much as you do!
+Nothing ruins a holiday faster than rushing your dog to the veterinarian for emergency surgery!
+These Christmas safety tips for your dog will help make sure your beloved furry family members enjoy the holidays as much as you do!
 Holidays are for family, and our pets are definitely a huge part of that!

 Can you think of any Christmas safety tips for your dog that I missed?
 Please tell us in the comments!